percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.13.0.md

 * {{ k8spsmdbjira(636) }} An additional `databaseAdmin` user was added to the list of system users which are automatically created by the Operator.
 This user is intended to provision databases, collections and perform data modifications

-* {{ k8spsmdbjira(699) }} Disable [automated upgrade](update.md#operator-update-smartupdates) by default prevent an unplanned downtimes for user applications and to provide defaults more focused on strict user’s control over the cluster
+* {{ k8spsmdbjira(699) }} Disable [automated upgrade](update.md#operator-update-smartupdates) by default to prevent an unplanned downtime for user applications and to provide defaults more focused on strict user’s control over the cluster

 * {{ k8spsmdbjira(725) }} Configuring the log structuring and leveling [is now supported](debug.md#changing-logs-representation) using the `LOG_STRUCTURED` and `LOG_LEVEL` environment variables.
 This reduces the information overload in logs, still leaving the possibility of getting more details when needed, for example, for debugging